What Makes a Good Speaker? 6 Skills That Actually Matter

 Speed variation matters more than average speed.
 The best speakers speed up slightly during narrative passages, slow down for key points, and use strategic pauses to let critical ideas land.
 This rhythmic variation is what separates polished speakers from flat ones.

 Why pace carries 100 points.
-Pace is weighted lowest because its impact, while real, is less dramatic within a normal range.
-A speaker at 140 wpm versus 160 wpm won't see a meaningful comprehension difference.
-The weight catches the extremes and rewards variation, since monotone pacing reduces engagement even at an optimal average speed.
+Pace is weighted lowest because its impact, while real, is less dramatic inside a comfortable range.
+The weight catches the extremes and rewards variation, since monotone pacing can reduce engagement even when the average speed is reasonable.

 Find your ideal speaking rhythm with targeted exercises.
 Learn how to find your ideal speaking pace.